SSJ Neighborhood Center

-English classes will begin on October 6th for the fall semester.
-All classes will be virtual to insure the safety of students and teachers.
-Because spring classes were prematurely ended, fall classes will be open only to students who were already enrolled in classes in the spring.
-Those interested in classes can contact the center and all former students will be contacted directly to re-register.
+English classes have begun for the fall semester.
+All classes are virtual to insure the safety of students and teachers.
+Because spring classes were prematurely ended, fall classes are open only to students who were already enrolled in classes in the spring.
+Those interested in classes can contact the center and all former students have been contacted directly to re-register.

 Sewing, Crocheting, and Computer classes are suspended until further notice.

 Uniting Neighbor to Neighbor and Neighborhood to Neighborhood in Camden, New Jersey & beyond